Raiders of the Lost Ark (soundtrack): Track listing

-Total Time: 73:35

 The Indiana Jones Trilogy

 Silva released a newly recorded version of Williams' Indiana Jones music entitled "The Indiana Jones Trilogy" on January 21, 2003.
 It features various cues from the first three Indiana Jones films, with seven from Raiders.
 However, although they use the original manuscripts, this is a re-recording performed by the City of Prague Philharmonic Orchestra.

 Indiana Jones: The Soundtracks Collection

 The five-disc release by Concord Records was released on November 11, 2008.
 The set contains the three original soundtracks to the trilogy, expanded and remastered, including material never before issued on CD.
 The box set also includes the standard Kingdom of the Crystal Skull soundtrack (released in May 2008, no bonus material added) plus a bonus CD that includes more music from the trilogy and an exclusive audio interview CD with Williams.

+2008 Concord Set

 The re-issues of the three original soundtracks are also available in Europe as a single release.
-The content are identical to the first three titles in the box-set.
+The content is identical to the first three titles in the box-set.